 Service begins upon graduation (and completion of primary care residency training for doctors and dentists).
-The NHSC helps scholars find a practice site that's right for them among the hundreds of NHSC-approved sites in medically underserved urban, rural and frontier communities across the U.S. When in service, scholars earn a market-rate salary, paid by the employing facility.
+The NHSC helps scholars find a practice site that's right for them.
+When in service, scholars earn a market-rate salary, paid by the employing facility.

 Scholarship payments other than the living stipend are federal income tax-free.

 The Scholarship Program accepts applications once each year.
 Applicants chosen to receive the scholarship are notified no later than September 30.